jfjlaros/simpleRPC/docs/usage.rst

 The library provides the ``interface()`` function, which is responsible for all communication with the host.
-To use this function, first define which interface to use by instantiating one of the plugins, the ``HardwareSerialIO`` for example.
+To use this function, first define which interface to use by instantiating one of the plugins, ``HardwareSerialIO`` for example.

 .. code:: cpp